 In the above hadith, the prophet (sal) used to put on musk which is has a strong fragrance and even women put on strong perfumes such as musk as proven from the above mentioned hadiths.
 Some scholars are of the view that women should not wear perfume which has a strong fragrance in public and they argue by mentioning the hadith, in which the prophet (sal) said,

 "Perfume for men is that which has a strong fragrance and scant colour, and perfume for women is that which has a strong colour and scant fragrance.”

 (Abu Dawud and Tirmidhi-graded sahih by Albani)

-Let us analyze the hadiths which say that women cannot wear perfume in public.
+Now, let us analyse the hadiths which say that women cannot wear perfume in public.

 Narrated by Abu Moosa al-Ash’ari-The prophet (sal) said:

 “Any woman who puts on perfume then passes by the people so that they can smell its fragrance is a zaaniyah.
 (Adulteress)”